Edward Kern: Southwest

 In 1848−1849, Edward Kern and his brothers Richard and Benjamin joined Frémont's Fourth Expedition, to the Rocky Mountains in present-day southern Colorado and northern New Mexico.
 By the time the last surviving member of the expedition reached Taos on February 12, 1849, 10 of the party had died.
 To move more quickly to safety, it had been necessary for the brothers to hide their goods (including sketches) in a cave.
 After arriving in the New Mexico Territory, Benjamin Kern and Frémont's guide Old Bill Williams returned for the hidden goods but were killed by a band of Utes.

 In August 1849, Edward and Richard Kern joined the John M. Washington military reconnaissance expedition to the Navajo in 1849, to punish the Navajo for raids on the New Mexico settlements and to secure a treaty with them, in addition to surveying the country.
 The expedition brought both brothers back to New Mexico.
 Richard's role, as second assistant and artist, was to make portraits of Indian chiefs, costume, scenery, geological formations, ruins, and to copy ancient writings found on stones.
 Edward's role was as first assistant and topographer.

 Edward and Richard stayed in New Mexico for two years, working for the Corps of Topographical Engineers.
 The Kern brothers gave the American public some of its earliest authentic images of the people and landscape of Arizona, New Mexico, and southern Colorado, with views of Canyon de Chelly, Chaco Canyon, and El Morro (Inscription Rock).

 In 1853, Edward joined Lieutenant John Pope, who was seeking a better route between Santa Fe and Fort Leavenworth.
 His brother Richard was killed in 1853, while on the Gunnison–Beckwith Expedition to survey a railroad route that would pass through the Rocky Mountains.

 Asia

 From 1853 to 1855, Edward Kern served on the ship USS Vincennes on an expedition to East Asia.
 The captain, Cadwalader Ringgold, was declared insane when they reached Hong Kong.
 Kern used both photography and drawing during this trip.
 The expedition landed on the eastern shores of Siberia, where Kern spent several weeks.
-They returned home via Tahiti and San Francisco.
+It returned home via Tahiti and San Francisco.

 In 1858, Kern joined Lieutenant John Mercer Brooke on a survey of the sea lanes between California and China, returning in 1860.